vvjn/GAFramework.jl/README.md

 `state.pop[1]` gives you the creature with the best fitness.

-`CoordinateModel` and `CoordinateCreature` are included `GAFramework`.
+`CoordinateModel` and `CoordinateCreature` are included in `GAFramework`.

 ## Restarting

 After we finish a GA run using `ga(state)`, and we decide that we want to continue optimizing for a few more generations, we can do the following.
-Here, we change maximum number of generations to 1000, and then restart the GA, continuing on from where the GA stopped earlier.
+Here, we change maximum number of generations to 1000, and then restart the GA, which will continue on from where the GA stopped earlier.

 ```julia
 state.ngen = 1000